Page to Stage

 Submission guidelines

 1. Submissions must follow the reading cycle’s chosen theme.
-This quarter is SCIENCE FICTION.
+This quarter is SOUTHERN GOTHIC.

 2. We are only accepting previously unpublished fiction pieces.